 Long before the clock ticks past midnight into the morning hours of Black Friday, excited shoppers are eagerly preparing to hit the pavement and the websites of their favorite retailers.
 Using ecommerce applications for retailers across the globe, everyone is scoping out potential buys in the hopes of finding those deals and the hot products that will make for the perfect present.
-However, one thing will be different this year, even as vaccination efforts are enabling physical shopping worldwide — retailers should expect customers to continue to avoid the crowds and stick to online shopping in 2021 and beyond.
+However, one thing will be different this year, even as vaccination efforts are enabling physical shopping worldwide — retailers should expect customers to continue to avoid the crowds and stick to online shopping.

 Everyday Cequence Security helps some of the largest retailers to defend their web, mobile and API applications against today’s advanced automated attacks.
 So, we asked the experts on our customers’ teams for their advice on preparing for the rush.
 Below are four tips they shared for fellow ecommerce organizations gearing up for the 2021 holiday season.

 Stress Test Everything

 This one is a bit obvious, but it’s important to reiterate that your infrastructure is about to take a beating.
 Therefore, it’s critical to ensure that your ecommerce applications and everything they depend on won’t buckle during the increased load generated by both shoppers and the botting community.
 While not every team also has the time and resources to simulate attack traffic, it’s something to consider if your organization can manage.
 In particular, if you’re going to be releasing a hot, hyped product be sure your team has scoped out ways to double (or quadruple) capacity and work through multiple risk scenarios so that you’ve got a plan of action before you’re in the heat of the moment.